 Q: When does the season start and end?

-A: Practice for most divisions officially starts the week of April 8st.
+A: Practice for most divisions officially starts in early April.
+Exact dates TBD.

-Opening Ceremonies and Opening Day will take place on April 15th (details TBD) Following Opening Ceremonies, teams will disperse to their scheduled fields to play their Opening Day games.
+Opening Ceremonies and Opening Day will take place in mid-April (details TBD) Following Opening Ceremonies, teams will disperse to their scheduled fields to play their Opening Day games.
 Due to Opening Ceremonies, the Opening Day games will start one hour later than normal.

-The season will end on June 10th for Pewee, Lower and Upper Clinic divisions.
-In the Minor, Major, and Pony divisions, the playoffs are scheduled to end on or around June 15th, the last day for Baltimore County schools.
-Please note that if you're planning summer travel prior to June 15th, there's a chance that your child could miss playoff games.
+The season will end in mid-June (dates TBD) for Pewee, Lower and Upper Clinic divisions.
+In the Minor, Major, and Pony divisions, the playoffs are scheduled to end on or around June 17th, the last day for Baltimore County schools.
+Please note that if you're planning summer travel prior to June 17th, there's a chance that your child could miss playoff games.

 Q: Are there scores or standings kept?